 Callas did conduct such classes at Juilliard during her last years, and Terrence McNally turned that situation into a Tony Award-winning play, Master Class, with incidental music by the not-so-incidental Giuseppe Verdi, Giacomo Puccini and Vincenzo Bellini.
 The show occupied the illustrious, if disparate, likes of Zoe Caldwell, Patti LuPone and Dixie Carter for 598 performances on Broadway at the Golden Theatre from 1995 to 1997.

+And now it's Tyne's turn.
+She holds class at the Friedman Theatre with an affable Manny at the piano (Jeremy Cohen) and a new herd of lambs led to the slaughter of her criticism ( Alexandra Silber, Clinton Brandhagen, Garrett Sorenson and the unsinkable Sierra Boggess).
 "Doing Callas was not my idea," Daly wants it known right off.
 "That was Terrence's idea.
 It seemed entirely inappropriate to me.
 Have you noticed that I haven't had a lot of glamour requirements in my career?
 Have you noticed I play blue collar a lot?"

 The assignment seemed a little daunting, so she decided to even the odds a bit by suggesting that a Broadway newbie guide her through the hectic heights and depths of Callas in decline.